Choosing a Business Name FAQs

 - Can your business name be trademarked?

-- If you plan on having a website to sell your goods or services, is the domain name available?
+- If you plan on having an online presence to sell your goods or services through e-commerce, is the domain name available?

-- If you plan on creating a corporation, company or partnership, have you complied with your state's naming requirements?
+- If you plan on using a corporation or limited liability company (LLC), or limited partnership (LP) as your business structure, have you complied with your state's naming requirements?

-How can I determine if the business name I've chosen is available to be used?
+How can I find whether a business name is available to be used?

-If you do find any names that may be in conflict with your business name, then determine whether you feel that your proposed name will cause any potential confusion.
+If you do find names that may conflict with your preferred business name, then determine whether you feel that your proposed name will cause any confusion among customers.
 For example, ask yourself:

-- Do you offer similar goods and services?
+- Does the other business offer similar goods and services?

 - Do you sell your goods or services through the same or similar channels of distribution?

-- Is the other company's name is well known?
+- Is the other company's name a well-known brand name?

 What is a trademark?

-A trademark is a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.
+A trademark is a word, phrase, symbol, that creates a brand identity and distinguishes the source of the goods of the trademark holder from those of others.
+For example, companies like Apple and Amazon have protected their company name with a trademark.
 A service mark is the same as a trademark, except that it identifies and distinguishes the source of a service rather than a product.

-To gain trademark protection, you simply have to use the name.
-Whoever used the trademark first owns it, and any subsequent users who cause confusion as to the source of products will be forced to stop using the mark and may have to pay damages to the trademark owner.
+To gain trademark protection for your business name, you simply need to use it.
+Whoever used the trademark first owns it.
+A trademark holder can go to court to bar anyone else from using it in a manner that causes product confusion.
 Although you do not have to register the name with the USPTO, it is recommended that you do so to strengthen your claim to a trademark for your business name.

 Do I have to register my business name?

-If you are running a corporation, limited liability company or other limited partnership, then you will have registered your business name when you filed your articles of incorporation with the state.
-If you plan on using a fictitious business name, then you will have to register your name separately at the state or local level depending on your state's laws.
+If you are running a corporation, LLC or limited partnership, then you must register your business name when you file the articles of incorporation with the state.
+If you plan on using a fictitious business name, you will have to register your name separately at the state or local level depending on your state's laws.

 Can I just put an Inc. or LLC in my business name?

-No, you cannot simply put an Inc., LLC, LLP or other business designated mark at the end of your business name.
-Those marks indicate a style of ownership structure for your business and aren't actually part of the business name.
-To use those marks properly, you must follow your state's rules of incorporation and file the necessary articles.
+No, you cannot simply insert an Inc., LLC, LLP or other business designated mark into your business name.
+Those marks indicate a type of business structure and to use those marks properly, you must follow your state's rules of incorporation and file the necessary documents with the state.

 What is the legal name of my business?